-The DDA continued to make improvements to the Downtown District during the year ended June 30, 2022.
-Work on the Hudson's block and the United Artists' building highlighted the year.
-The DDA continued its strategy to reinvent the Harmonie Park area as part of the new Paradise Valley Project.
-The Lower Woodward Improvement Program, a multi-year initiative to build new streetscapes, improve facades on buildings, and provide gap financing, which was a resounding success, was further extended to provide new looks to cross-streets.
+The DDA continued to make improvements to the Downtown District during the year ended June 30, 2023.
+Work on the Hudson's block and the United Artists' building continued.
+New programs were developed, and funds were committed for, infrastructure improvements and to assist in the development of affordable housing in the downtown area.
+The DDA continued its strategy to reinvent the old Harmonie Park area as part of the new Paradise Valley Project.
+The Lower Woodward Improvement Program, a multi-year initiative to build new streetscapes, improve facades on buildings, and provide gap financing, which was a resounding success, was identified as a source to make more improvements downtown as the City prepares to host the National Football League Draft.

-On June 19, 2013, the DDA announced a memorandum of understanding with other parties governing the potential future construction of a Catalyst Development Project ("Catalyst"), including Little Caesars Arena (the "Arena"), an event center that now houses the Detroit Red Wings hockey team and the Detroit Pistons basketball team.
+On June 19, 2013, the DDA announced a memorandum of understanding with other parties governing the construction of a Catalyst Development Project ("Catalyst"), including Little Caesars Arena (the "Arena"), an event center that now houses the Detroit Red Wings hockey team and the Detroit Pistons basketball team.
 This Catalyst Development Project has allowed the DDA to restart collection of special tax increment financing revenue that would have otherwise left the City of Detroit.
 This has resulted in a large increase in revenue, as the project has reached its fruition.